mainsail-crew/MainsailOS/patches/Readme.md

 ## udev-fix.sh

-This is intended to patch udev rules which has a Bug in udev package (version: 247.3-7+deb11u2).
+This is intended to patch udev rules which has a Bug in udev package (version: 247.3-7+deb11u2 or 247.3-7+rpi1+deb11u2).
 Which does not create `/dev/serial/by-id` symlinks for your MCU.\
 For further details see: